michaelniedermayr/clion_stm32_openocd/readme.md

 * Search for the plugin ‘OpenOCD + STM32CubeMX support’ and install it.
 * Restart CLion.
 * Go to: File | Settings | Build, Execution, Deployment | OpenOCD Support.
-* Set the location of the OpenOCD project for OpenOCD Home.
-(Remember: you downloaded and unzipped it  earlier).
+* OpenOCD Home: Set the location of the OpenOCD project you have downloaded and unzipped earlier.
-* You have to define the board config file as well.
-OpenOCD provides tons of those for all kinds of boards.
-Since we use the STM32F4 * discovery board for the first demo, you should select the corresponding config file (stm32f4discovery.cfg).
+* Board Config File: OpenOCD provides different config files for all kinds of boards.
+Since we use the STM32F4 discovery board for the first demo, you should select the corresponding config file (board/stm32f4discovery.cfg).
 ![clion_openocd](https://user-images.githubusercontent.com/8593661/37569648-bd49338a-2ae5-11e8-9e73-0a9752ffc0d0.jpg)

 ## Run the first demo